Euboea: Modern period

-In the village of Antia on Euboea island, in 1982 the entire population knew the local whistled language called sfyria, but only a few whistlers remain now.
+In 1982, in the Greek-speaking village of Antia in southern Euboea, the entire population knew the local whistled language called sfyria (from the Greek word sfyrizo 'whistle'), but only a few whistlers remain in the 21st century.
+Sfyria is "a whistled version of spoken Greek, in which letters and syllables correspond to distinct tones and frequencies."

 Beginning in late 1943, 1,000 Greek Jews were smuggled from Thessaloniki and Athens via the island by the Greek Resistance and British MI11 to Çeşme in neutral Turkey, thereby escaping the Holocaust in Greece.

 Euboea is linked to the mainland by two bridges, one that runs through Chalcis and is also accessible from Thebes, and another which bypasses Chalcis and is accessed from Athens.
 All of Euboea's modern bridges are suspended.

 In the 1980s, the Dystos lake was filled with grass which was set on fire by farmers to make more farmland.
 This act caused devastation of much of the plants and the environment in that area.
 A part of the lake later regenerated.
 Also the municipalities of Anthidona and Avlida in the mid to late 20th century, which once were part of Boeotia, reverted to Chalcis.
-Since then, the postal codes corresponded with the rest of Euboea, including Skyros.
+Since then, the postal codes have corresponded with the rest of Euboea, including Skyros.

-A week long major forest fire in 2021 destroyed over 50,000 hectares of forest and agricultural land in the north of the island, one of the largest forest fires in modern Greek history.
+A week-long major forest fire in 2021 destroyed over 50,000 hectares of forest and agricultural land in the north of the island, one of the largest forest fires in modern Greek history.